fraserxu/jingfm-cli/README.md

 * A [Jing.fm](http://jing.fm) account to login
 * Mac to open a browser in command line (I promise to improve this soon)
-* English keywords (Need more time to support Chinese)
-* Single words

 ## Liscense: